dawah-wadah/imGir/docs/README.md

 imGIR is a web application inspired by Imgur built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

-Hosting on Heroku
+1. Hosting on Heroku
-Create production README
+2. Create production README
-New account creation, login, and guest/demo login Create Posts with images/gifs
+3. New account creation, login, and guest/demo login
+4. Create Posts of images
-Comments on posts
+5. Comments on posts
-Upvote/Downvote posts and comments
+6. Upvote/Downvote posts and comments
-Search Bar Bonus Reply to comments Comment with gifs and pictures Production README sample Design Docs
+7. Search Bar Bonus Reply to comments Comment with gifs and pictures

+Bonus:
+1. Upload Modal displays loading
+2. Navigating by Keypresses
+3. Voting animations

 ##Design Docs